Sue Sisley: Career

 In 2009, Sisley founded the Scottsdale Research Institute (SRI), an LLC focused on conducting FDA-approved clinical trials on plant-based medicines such as cannabis and psilocybin mushrooms.
 SRI has investigated treatments for PTSD, chronic pain, opioid dependence, and end-of-life anxiety.

 In 2021, SRI became one of the first entities in the US to receive a DEA Schedule I manufacturing license to cultivate cannabis and psilocybin mushrooms for research, breaking a decades-long federal monopoly on cannabis research supply.

 In March 2014, Sisley's proposal to study marijuana use to treat post-traumatic stress disorder (PTSD) was approved by the National Institute on Drug Abuse.
 After working at the University of Arizona for nearly eight years in various capacities, she was fired from the university in June 2014, ostensibly because of "funding and reorganization issues".
 Sisley, however, claims the firing was because of her interest in studying the potential medical uses of marijuana to treat PTSD.
 Sisley has also claimed that the university failed to provide a location for the trial to take place, and that the University of Arizona was "fearful of the word 'marijuana' and [did] not want... their brand aligned with this research."
 After she was terminated, the university released a statement saying that they had "not received political pressure to terminate any employee as has been suggested in some media and other reports."
+Internal correspondence later published by Truthdig suggested that Sisley directed veteran advocacy groups to lobby against her termination while publicly distancing herself from the ensuing political campaigns, drawing criticism from some veterans who participated in her studies.